IOException: Success

 Third, to future-proof the workaround, I've added another layer of protection:

-fails but the file no longer exists, the operation is treated as a success.
+if File.Exists fails but the file no longer exists, the operation is treated as a success.

 Warnings are logged for these cases, allowing us to monitor any further issues.